A guide to booking your MOT/ vehicle test

 If you drive an untaxed vehicle it can result in enforcement action by the Driver and Vehicle Licensing Agency (DVLA), Swansea.

 Booking your MOT/ vehicle test by telephone

-You can book a vehicle test by calling the booking line (with the exception of multiple vehicle bookings).
+You can book a vehicle test by calling the booking line (except for multiple vehicle bookings).

 If the online check shows that your MOT has expired you should book the earliest available test appointment for your vehicle.

 If you own a trailer you will be unable to check online and should contact the DVA customer services team with any queries.

 It is your responsibility to make sure your vehicle is in a roadworthy condition to be used on a public road.
 The PSNI and insurers expect you to meet their legal obligation to keep your vehicle in a roadworthy condition if you are using it on the road.

 You should look out for brake wear, make sure that all lights are working and regularly check tyre pressure and tread depth.